 Spiced soy kebab marinated and grilled with pineapple.
 A top vegetarian couplet prepared to a family recipe. * prepared without butter

-Toasted pistachios and shredded mint leaves with finest, greenest broccoli, fresh red chillies, pumpkin and sunflower seeds, dates and honey.
+Toasted pistachios and shredded mint leaves with finest, greenest broccoli, fresh red chillies, pumpkin and sunflower seeds and dates.
 All is dressed up in lime and chilli.

 Grilled broccoli, snow peas and kale tumbled with chilli and lime. *with olive oil instead of butter

 Hearty black chickpeas, shredded kale, crunchy capsicums dressed up with lime and chilli.
 Toasted almonds scattered on top.

 A messy to-do of cucumber, onion and tomato.
 A little lime lifts the whole affair.

 Corn-on-the-cob, grilled over charcoal fire, then finished with butter, chilli, salt and lime, Chowpatty beach style. *with olive oil instead of butter

 Fluffy ice flakes steeped in kokum fruit syrup, blueberries, chilli, lime and black salt.
 To the uninitiated, the first spoonful may surprise.
 The second is captivating.